 Now that I explained the basics of a color palette code, you can get to work!

 Obviously, you can adapt the function for any number of predetermined instances.
-I plan to publish a blog post in the not too distant future that shows you how to modify the function.
+I plan to publish a blog post in the not-too-distant future that shows you how to modify the function.

 Lastly, you need to add your color palette code to a report.

+GetColor function listed Code node for the RDL.
 Select the Code node and then paste the code with your color palette into the Custom code area.
 Click on the OK button.